ittner/signal-sticker-tool/README.md

 ## Contributing

 `signal-sticker-tool` is [hosted in GitHub](https://github.com/ittner/signal-sticker-tool/) and contributions of any kind are welcome (code, bug reports, etc.).
-If you don't have a GitHub account, you can also clone the repo, host it somewhere else and [contact me](#contact-information) instead.
+If you don't have a GitHub account, you can also clone the repo, host your changes somewhere else and [contact me](#contact-information) instead.

 If you change the code, please run in through pyflakes for static analysis and [black](https://pypi.org/project/black/) to ensure a consistent formatting.